AdrienBarbier902/swaption-pricer/README.md

 | Swaption Premium | EUR 3,020,000 |
 | Maximum Fixed Rate Locked (K) | 3.29% |
 | Break-even Rate | 3.66% |

+The break-even rate is the interest rate level at which the payoff from exercising the swaption exactly compensates for the premium paid.

 Break-even rate: